jack2684/yalnix/checkpoint5/README.txt

 I. 		Implement TtyWrite() and TtyRead() syscalls.
 II.
 Implement all the remaing traps, including TRAP_TTY_TRANSMIT and TRAP_TTY_RECEIVE.
 III.
 Start to implement pipe related syscalls.
 IV.
+Implement a simple hashmap for id=>pointer look up.
+V.      Implement an ID manager as helper to generate and recollect IDs for pcb, pipe, locks, etc.
+VI.
 Complete the Priority 3 for checkpoint 5 on the canvas.

 To test checkpoint 4: